Ideas will collide, interact and fuse as girls experiment and learn!

 Join us on the journey!

 We need your support to make The CATalyst a reality.
 The total project budget for Create the Future is £23m and we need to raise £3m from the School community, alumnae and parents.
-Will you join those early supporters who have already helped raise £1.2m through philanthropic gifts?
-With your contributions we can start building in 2022 and complete The CATalyst by the end of 2023.
+Will you join those early supporters who have already helped raise £1.3m through philanthropic gifts?
+With your contributions we hope to start building in 2022 and complete The CATalyst by the end of 2023.
+The Coronavirus global health crisis may impact our timings but we are absolutely committed to delivering this incredible new learning space for St Catherine's girls of today and for generations to come.
 See below to find out how you too can make a tax-efficient gift to the Campaign.